SamanOmidi/GroceryStore/README.md

 # GroceryStore
+Gui Grocery Store
-Gui store inventory app which you can do -> adding items , removing , editing , ....
+You can add items , removing them , ...
+//Please don't mind the commits messages , they are so silly.